skypjack/entt/docs/md/entity.md

 ## Stable storage

-Since it's possible to have completely stable storage in `EnTT`, it's also required that all views behave accordingly.<br/>
+Since it's possible to have completely stable storage in `EnTT`, it's also required that all views and groups behave accordingly.<br/>
 In general, this aspect is quite transparent to the user who doesn't have to do anything in the vast majority of cases.
 In particular: